phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 -----------------

 |Eco| also assumes all your characters are unlinked.
-Based on simulations of loci of 100, 500, and 1000 linked characters :cite:`Oaks2018ecoevolity`, we strongly recommend that you analyze all of your characters (including the constant ones) and violate the assumption of unlinked characters.
+Based on simulations of data sets comprising loci with 100, 500, and 1000 linked characters :cite:`Oaks2018ecoevolity`, we strongly recommend that you analyze all of your characters (including the constant ones) and violate the assumption of unlinked characters.
 In short, |Eco| performs better when you use all of the sites (especially the constant ones) compared to reducing the data to only one variable character per locus.
-The example gecko data sets consist of 200 loci each comprising about 90 linked sites.
+The example data sets we'll be analyzing consist of 200 loci each comprising about 90 linked sites.

 Orthology
 ---------